iamEtornam/TaskyBackendService/README.md

 # TaskyBackendService
 This is the backend service for the [Tasky app](https://github.com/RegNex/Tasky-Mobile-App) platform.
 This is a serverless app written in nodejs.

+## Documentation
+You can locate the documentation for the web service [here](https://documenter.getpostman.com/view/2978812/TzscomU3)

 ## Requirements
 1. Nodejs
 2. AWS Account or any other serverless function hosting solution